 What's in it for me?
 Improved mental health (see here), community (see here), the opportunity to connect with other nearby puzzlers (see here), All Star and Pairs rankings (see here and here), and maybe prizes.

 What if it's my first time here?
-Make sure you complete the NOTIFY ME section at the top of this page, and you'll stay up-to-date on all of our offerings.
+Make sure you complete the 20% Off! section at the top of our home page, and you'll stay up-to-date on all of our offerings.
 You'll also get a discount on your first contest.
 Also, be sure to join our Speed Puzzling Facebook group (see here), check out our announcements (see here), and look for the "For those wondering..." post.

 Who runs this stuff?
 In short, Jonathan Cluff.
 I found out about speed puzzling in late 2019 after hearing about the first-ever World Championship (see here).
 In January 2020, I created the Speed Puzzling Facebook group (see here).
 I teamed up with a local science museum in West Texas to host my first in-person contest the next month.
 Then COVID hit, and I started hosting events online (see here).
 I helped create the USA Jigsaw Puzzle Association (see here).
 After hosting 82 contests, I finally got to join as a contestant at the USA Jigsaw Nationals (see here).
-Now I'm closing in on hosting my 100th contest (see here), and I've competed for the 2nd and 3rd times (1st place out of 50 teams, Inner Piece, see here, and 3rd place out of 310 teams, Jiggy Pudding, see here).
-I can't wait for my next one!
+Now I'm approaching hosting my 200th contest (see here), and I competed for the 2nd and 3rd times (1st place out of 50 teams, Inner Piece, see here, and 3rd place out of 310 teams, Jiggy Pudding, see here) in 2023.
+I competed in my 2nd Winter Carnival earlier this year, and I can't wait for my next one!

-What are you trying to accomplish?In 2023, I plan to: 1) Host 5 or more in-person events around the USA--at least one per region, 2) Expand the reach of speed puzzling to include children and youth--starting with schools, and 3) Collaborating with the USA Jigsaw Puzzle Association, qualify and sponsor 15-20 winners from our State & Regional Championships to participate in the 2024 USA Jigsaw Nationals.
+What are you trying to accomplish?In 2024, I plan to: 1) Host 10 or more in-person events around the USA--at least one per region (see here), and 2) Continue to expand the reach of speed puzzling to include children and youth--starting with schools (see here).

 How did you team up with Karen Puzzles?
 Through a mutual friend--and because I'm extremely lucky!
 Case in point: when I went to compete with my Inner Piece team, I was given a raffle ticket, but I didn't look at it until after we won the contest.
 It was literally a one-in-a-million ticket; the 6 digits were the month/day/year of my birth.